Mariamhsein2001/Image-Classifaction-Natural-Scenes/README.md

 # Image Classification of Nature Scenes

-This repository contains a Jupyter notebook for classifying images of nature scenes using various machine learning models.
-The project focuses on preprocessing image data, extracting features, training different models, and evaluating their performance.
+This repository contains a Jupyter notebook for classifying images of nature scenes using CNN model.
+The project focuses on preprocessing image data, training the model, and evaluating their performance.

 ## Project Overview